-2. Include written materials that are language and literacy appropriate
+2. Include written materials with appropriate language

 Instructions should be: brief, focused on critical information, primarily directed at what the patient needs to understand to manage his or her condition, and in the patient’s preferred language.
-The American Medical Association recommends written information be targeted to a sixth-grade audience because nearly half of the U.S. population is only marginally literate, with an elementary or middle-school reading level (Weiss, 2003).
+The American Medical Association recommends written information be targeted to a sixth-grade audience because nearly half of the U.S. population is only marginally literate, with an elementary or middle-school reading level.
 Include simple pictures, graphs, charts, and diagrams when possible.

 3. Use plain language